lasse-steinnes/ng-pokedex/README.md

 > Make an Angular application for catching Pokémon with login-page, pokedex and a trainer-page.

+> Focus on object orientation, use of components and angular decorators.

 > Part of the Noroff fullstack .NET accelerate module.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.